AnnikaV9/hcclient/docs/README.md

 hcclient is a configurable and feature-rich cross-platform terminal client for connecting to [hack.chat](https://hack.chat).

-**Note:** &nbsp;This client is written to be compatible with the official live instance running at https://hack.chat.
+**Note:** This client is written to be compatible with the official live instance running at https://hack.chat.
 Compatibility with your own self-hosted instance or other alternate instances is not guaranteed.

 <br />

 ## Features <a name="features"></a>
 Some of the features hcclient has to offer:
-- **Cross-platform:** &nbsp;Tested to work on Windows, Linux, macOS and Android.
+- **Cross-platform:** Tested to work on Windows, Linux, macOS and Android.
 See [Prerequisites](#prerequisites) for more information.
-- **Suggestions:** &nbsp;Starting your message with `@` or `/` will bring up a menu with a list of online users or commands.
+- **Suggestions:** Starting your message with `@` or `/` will bring up a menu with a list of online users or commands.
 Cycle through them with arrow keys or continue typing to filter the suggestions even more.
 Suggestion aggressiveness can be set with `--suggest-aggr`.
-- **Syntax highlighting:** &nbsp;Code blocks are highlighted with user specified languages or auto-detection.
-Themes and lexers are provided by [Pygments](https://pygments.org).
+- **Syntax highlighting:** Code blocks in messages are highlighted with user specified languages or language guessing.
+See [Colors & Themes](#colors) for more information.
-- **Configuration:** &nbsp;Generate and load YAML/JSON configuration files with no editing required.
+- **Configuration:** Generate and load YAML/JSON configuration files with no editing required.
 Change configuration options from within the client with commands, modifying behaviour and colors without having to restart.
 See [Configuration](#configuration) for more information.
-- **Desktop notifications:** &nbsp;Receive notifications whenever someone mentions you or sends you a whisper.
+- **Desktop notifications:** Receive notifications whenever someone mentions you or sends you a whisper.
 Android notifications are supported when running on [Termux](https://termux.dev/).
 See [Notifications](#notifications) for more information.
-- **Aliases:** &nbsp;Set aliases for messages and phrases you send often, because why wouldn't you?
+- **Aliases:** Set aliases for messages and phrases you send often, because why wouldn't you?
-- **Whisper locking:** &nbsp;Lock the client with a command to send only whispers, preventing accidental information leaks.
+- **Whisper locking:** Lock the client with a command to send only whispers, preventing accidental information leaks.
-- **Ignore list:** &nbsp;Message blocking using tripcodes and connection hashes.
+- **Ignore list:** Message blocking using tripcodes and connection hashes.
-- **Proxy support:** &nbsp;Connect through SOCKS4, SOCKS5 or HTTP proxies.
+- **Proxy support:** Connect through SOCKS4, SOCKS5 or HTTP proxies.
 Tested to work with Tor.

 <br />